-In the 2018-2019 academic year, ACSD has four coordinators to support our work toward authorization in three IB programs (the PYP, the MYP, and the DP) across nine schools.
-IB coordinators are member of the Teaching and Learning Team and work closely with school and district administrators to support teachers in implementing IB systems and instructional frameworks.
+In the 2022-2023 academic year, ACSD has five coordinators to support curriculum development and instruction across IB programs (the PYP, the MYP, and the DP).
+IB coordinators are members of the Teaching and Learning Team and work closely with school and district administrators to support teachers in implementing IB systems and instructional frameworks.

 IB Coordinator Position